simeononsecurity/simeononsecurity.ch/content/articles/user-training-vs-advanced-tech-cybersecurity/index.en.md

 ## Conclusion

-In the ever-evolving landscape of cybersecurity, user training stands as a critical pillar of defense.
+In the rapidly changing landscape of cybersecurity, user training stands as a critical pillar of defense.
 No matter how advanced your cybersecurity technology is, the human element will always be a potential weak link.
 Therefore, investing in comprehensive user training is not just a best practice; it's a necessity.
 It is through user training that individuals become the first line of defense against cyber threats.

 ## References